 City of Bangor

 Explore the latest in universal design for homes, from adaptive technologies and flexible layouts to affordable multi-family units that prioritize accessibility from the ground up.
-Our expert panelists will describe municipal approaches to encourage development of inclusive housing and share insights on creating living spaces that evolve with residents' changing needs while maintaining beauty, functionality, and cost-effectiveness.
+Our panelists will describe municipal approaches to encourage the development of inclusive housing and share insights on creating living spaces that evolve with our changing needs while maintaining beauty, functionality, and cost-effectiveness.

 Craig Saddlemire, Raise-Op